kubernetes-sigs/cloud-provider-azure/docs/dependency-management.md

 Those packages are intended to be periodically published under top-level `k8s.io` repositories, and the code under `staging` directory serves as authoritative (see description [here](https://github.com/kubernetes/kubernetes/tree/master/staging) ).

 One possible way is to specify all the versions of referenced packages explicitly in `glide.yaml`, but it's hard to maintain since user would have to edit all the versions whenever there is a version update.
-Also, it is not possible to sync to latest Kubernetes master versions, since some dependecies package might not have been published.
+Also, it is not possible to sync to latest Kubernetes master versions, since some dependencies package might not have been published.

 In Kubernetes code, those packages can be refereed via `k8s.io/package` directly, that is because in Kubernetes repository there are corresponding soft links under vendor directory pointing to those under staging.
 This is a workaround by Kubernetes  (see also discussion [here](https://github.com/kubernetes/kubernetes/pull/24202)).